Anne-Louis Girodet de Roussy-Trioson: Posthumously published work

 Girodet produced a vast quantity of illustrations, amongst which may be cited those for the Didot editions of the works of Virgil (1798) and Racine (1801–1805).
 Fifty-four of his designs for the works of the ancient Greek poet Anacreon were engraved by M. Châtillon.
 Girodet used much of his time on literary composition.
 His poem Le Peintre (rather a string of commonplaces), together with poor imitations of classical poets, and essays on Le Génie and La Grâce, were published posthumously in 1829, with a biographical notice by his friend Coupin de la Couperie.
 Delecluze, in his Louis David et son temps, has also a brief life of Girodet.

-Girodet: Romantic Rebel was the first retrospective in the United States devoted to the works of Anne-Louis Girodet de Roussy-Trioson; the exhibition was initiated by the Cleveland Museum of Art and organized by the Musée du Louvre and the Réunion des Musées Nationaux, Paris, in collaboration with the Art Institute of Chicago, the Metropolitan Museum of Art, New York, and the Montreal Museum of Fine Arts, in cooperation with the Musée Girodet, Montargis.
+Girodet: Romantic Rebel was the first retrospective in the United States devoted to the works of Anne-Louis Girodet de Roussy-Trioson; the exhibition was initiated by the Cleveland Museum of Art and organised by the Musée du Louvre and the Réunion des Musées Nationaux, Paris, in collaboration with the Art Institute of Chicago, the Metropolitan Museum of Art, New York, and the Montreal Museum of Fine Arts, in cooperation with the Musée Girodet, Montargis.
 The exhibition assembled more than 100 seminal works (about 60 paintings and 40 drawings) that demonstrated the artist's range as a painter as well as a draftsman.
-The exhibit was shown at the Art Institute of Chicago (February 11–April 30, 2006), Musée du Louvre (September 22, 2005–January 2, 2006), the Metropolitan Museum of Art (May 24–August 27, 2006) and the Montreal Museum of Fine Arts (October 12, 2006–January 21, 2007).
+The exhibit was shown at the Art Institute of Chicago (11 February–30 April 2006), Musée du Louvre (22 September 2005–2 January 2006), the Metropolitan Museum of Art (24 May–27 August 2006) and the Montreal Museum of Fine Arts (12 October 2006–21 January 2007).